-Right of way acquisition and utility relocation efforts have been ongoing for several years in order to complete the construction of much needed US 460 (currently signed KY 3146 until complete) from US 23 in Yeager to the Breaks Interstate Park in Virginia.
-The entire US 460 corridor has been under development for close to 30 years. construction should be complete in 5 years.
+Right of way acquisition and utility relocation efforts have been ongoing for several years to complete the construction of much needed US 460 (currently signed KY 3174 until complete) from US 23 in Yeager to the Breaks Interstate Park in Virginia.
+The entire US 460 corridor has been under development for close to 30 years.
+Construction should be complete in 5 years.

 The last section is the Russell Fork Bridge near Beaver Bottom which was let for construction on November 20, 2020 for $65.5 million.